Jump to Recipe Print Recipe

 Dough strips coated with sugar and cinnamon.

-Step 12: You will inevitably have dough left over.
-Usually, the scraps are from the rounded parts not used when cutting the dough.
-Roll the scraps and then sprinkle sugar and cinnamon over this dough.
+You will inevitably have dough left over after straightening edges.
+Roll the scraps flat and then sprinkle sugar and cinnamon over this dough.

 Cinnamon twists ready to bake.

-Step 15: Cut the dough into strips and twist them.
+Cut the dough into strips and twist them.
 Bake for 12-15 minutes, depending on the size of your pastries.
-Remove from the oven and allow cooling.
+Remove from the oven and allow to cool.

 Pastry Fillings Ideas: